Kinaxis Inc. – Annual report – 31 December 2021

-Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration the Company expects to receive in exchange for the products or services.
+Revenue is recognized upon transfer of control of products or services to customers at an amount that reflects the consideration the Company expects to receive in exchange for the products or services.
 The Company’s contracts with customers often include the delivery of multiple products and services, which are generally capable of being distinct and accounted for as separate performance obligations.
 The accounting for a contract or contracts with a customer that contain multiple performance obligations requires the Company to allocate the contract or contracts’ transaction price to the identified distinct performance obligations.

 The Company’s hosted software-as-a-service (“SaaS”) application, which allows customers to use hosted software over the contract period without taking possession of the software, is provided on a subscription basis, and recognized ratably over the contract period, commencing on the date an executed contract exists and the customer has the right-to-use and access to the platform.

 Professional services are typically billed on a time and material basis and revenue is recognized over time as the services are performed.
 For professional services contracts billed on a fixed price basis, revenue is recognized over time based on the proportion of services performed.